 Within a repeating group, it’s also possible to create events based on each individual row.

 This feature will become useful when building navigational features across your platform.

 For example, Quora’s homepage only displays a feed of questions, including their description and the creator.
 The full list of answers isn’t displayed until a user clicks through to the full question page.
 This additional content will need to be hosted on your ‘question page’ for each unique submission.

 To achieve this event, you’ll need to start by creating a workflow that redirects a user to your question page when the question's title is clicked.

 When creating this workflow, use a navigation event to send a user to another page.
 From here, select the destination page type to be the question (posted) page.

-You’ll then need to send additional data to this page so the Bubble editor knows which specific question to display.
-The data you’ll need to display is that of the current cells question.
+We’ll then need to send additional data to this page so the Bubble editor knows which specific question to display.
+The data we’ll need to display is that of the current cell’s question.

-When someone is directed to a specific answer page, you can easily pull this event data and display the relevant content for each question.
+When someone is directed to a specific answer page, we can easily pull this event data and display the relevant content for each question.

-In order to build this function, you’ll first need to ensure that the destination page type matches the data property that you’re sending within the workflow.
-In this case, you’ll need to set the ‘answers page’ to a questions (posted) property.
+To build this function, we’ll first need to make sure that the destination page type matches the data property that we’re sending within the workflow.
+In this case, we’ll need to set the ‘answers page’ to a questions (posted) property.